Kishanjay/electron-typesafe-ipc/README.md

   handler: (ev, n1: number, n2: number) => n1 + n2,
 };

-// handle invokations to the ipcChannel handleIpcChannel(substractIpcChannel);
+// register a ipcChannel handler registerIpcChannel(substractIpcChannel);

 // invoke the handler of the ipcChannel AND benefit from the typehints that it provides const r = await invokeIpcChannel(substractIpcChannel, 10, 4);